named-data/NDN-packet-spec/name.rst

                                       TLV-LENGTH ; == 32
                                       32OCTET

-    OtherTypeComponent = OTHER-TYPE-COMPONENT-TYPE TLV-LENGTH *OCTET
+    OtherTypeComponent = OTHER-TYPE-COMPONENT-TYPE ; any unassigned number in [1, 65535]

-    ; OTHER-TYPE-COMPONENT-TYPE is a TLV-TYPE in the range 1-65535 (inclusive) other than the above defined types
+                         TLV-LENGTH
+                         *OCTET

 - ``GenericNameComponent`` is a generic name component, without any restrictions on the content of the value.